Wild Parrots Up Close

 Balance to be paid 60 days before the start of the trip.

-Includes all road transfers within Panama, accommodation, meals (from dinner on Day 1 to breakfast on Day 18),
+Includes all road transfers within Panama, accommodation, meals (from dinner on 20th May to lunch on 4th June),

 water,